-- 7.50 In this case there are two disclosures which have been referred as breaches of confidential information.
+- 7.50 In this case there are two instances which have been referred as disclosure of confidential information.
 First the disclosure to the press of information relating to the provision of new signs.
 Secondly the disclosure of information relating to the deletion of information from the Council's computer. - 7.51 The deletion of information from the Council's computer was first identified sometime prior to 16 April 2018.
-Councillor Gillard became aware of the fact when Councillor Perkins mentioned it to him after a meeting of the Council on that day.
+Councillor O'Nolan became aware of the fact.
 The matter was reported to the Council in May in a report entitled "POSITION STATEMENT Report on Data and Information Loss".
 The report was watermarked "CONFIDENTIAL".
-There is no indication in the report why the content was classified as confidential although there were two paragraphs in the report on Legal Action and Criminal Charges.
-No legal action or criminal charges were recommended to be taken. - 7.52 Having considered the content of the newspaper article and the information disclosed to the press by Councillor Gillard it is our conclusion that there was no justification to classify the information about the deletion of files from the computer as being confidential.
-Furthermore we are mindful that the fact that the information was missing was first disclosed to Councillor Gillard by Councillor Perkins after a meeting of the Council.
-It is likely that at that stage Councillor Gillard was asked to keep the fact to himself until action had been taken to recover the information.
+There is no indication in the report why the content was classified as confidential although there are two paragraphs in the report on Legal Action and Criminal Charges.
+No legal action or criminal charges were recommended to be taken. - 7.52 Having considered the content of the newspaper article and the information disclosed to the press by Councillor O'Nolan it is our conclusion that there was no justification to classify the information about the deletion of files from the computer as being confidential.
+Furthermore we are mindful that the fact that the information was missing was first disclosed to another Councillor by Councillor Perkins after a meeting of the Council.
+It is likely that at that stage the other Councillor was asked to keep the fact to himself until action had been taken to recover the information.
 It is difficult to see why some two months later the deletion of the information would justify being confidential.

-We recognise that the Council may have found the situation embarrassing but do not consider that sufficient justification to designate it as confidential. - 7.53 In the confidential report on the loss of data and information considered by the Council in May there was reference to Signage.
+- 7.53 In the confidential report on the loss of data and information considered by the Council in May there was reference to Signage.
 The report stated that some signs had been delivered and that the spend on these had previously been approved by the Council.
 There was no mention of any problems with the signs or why this information was included in the report. - 7.54 Problems with the quality and delivery of the signs was reported to the Council in June 2018.
 At this stage negotiation was taking place with the supplier to rectify the problems.
-The matter was considered in confidential session due to the ongoing negotiations with a local company who the Council did not wish to identify.

-- 7.55 Councillor Gillard recognised that the information had been designated as confidential by the Council but considered it was in the public interest that the matter be disclosed to the press.
+The matter was considered in confidential session due to the ongoing negotiations with a local company who the Council did not wish to identify. - 7.55 Councillor O'Nolan recognised that the information had been designated as confidential by the Council but considered it was in the public interest that the matter be disclosed to the press.
 We have considered the public interest test and have concluded that whilst negotiations were ongoing the Council was justified in its judgement that not disclosing the information out weighed the public interest. - 7.56 Having considered the facts we believe that whilst negotiations were ongoing with the supplier it was reasonable for the Council to determine that the information be confidential.
-Councillor Gillard was fully aware of that and the facts relating to the designation as confidential.
-We therefore conclude that Councillor Gillard did breach the Code of Conduct when he disclosed to the press the information relating to the signage as portrayed in the article published in the East Anglian Daily Times on 16 June 2018.
+Councillor O'Nolan was fully aware of that and the facts relating to the designation as confidential.
+We therefore conclude that Councillor O'Nolan did breach the Code of Conduct when he disclosed to the press the information relating to the signage as portrayed in the article published in the East Anglian Daily Times on 16 June 2018.